Last Updated on 6 January 2026 by Cycloscope

 With a few tweaks, the Belgian brand has adapted the design for gravel riding.
 The carbon frameset offers clearances for up to 700 x 42C tires and is compatible with the interesting Classified geared hub.

-The bike’s competitive ambitions are ever-present aboard the Ridley Kanzo Fast with an aggressive and stretched riding position.
+The bike’s competitive ambitions are ever-present aboard the Ridley Kanzo Fast, with an aggressive, stretched riding position.

-The transition between the fork and frame, the F-Wings at the bottom of the carbon fork, the fully integrated cable routing and the aerodynamic, and the one-piece carbon cockpit are great features that place this bike in a different league.
+The transition between the fork and frame, the F-Wings at the bottom of the carbon fork, the fully integrated cable routing, the aerodynamic design, and the one-piece carbon cockpit are great features that place this bike in a different league.

 Ridley Kanzo Fast: Riding Experience